Skip to main content

 • Google GCP ML Engineer Certification Practice Updated Exam

-• Strong latest trends, started backwards from No. 5
+• Strongly reflects the latest trends, started backwards from No. 5.

-• 1st round: The test order got messed up, so this is approximate
+• 1st Round: The test order got mixed up, so this is approximate

 • Review: